Mishalfatima/Corner_Cases/Readme.md

 This repository contains datasets, scripts, and experiments for the TMLR paper:
 **“Corner Cases: How Size and Position of Objects Challenge ImageNet-Trained Models”**

-The goal is to identify corner cases in object recognition and improve model robustness by addressing rare or challenging scenarios where standard ImageNet-trained models may fail.
+The goal is to identify corner cases in image classification by addressing rare or challenging scenarios where standard ImageNet-trained models may fail.

 We introduce a dataset, **Hard Spurious ImageNet**, specifically designed to highlight corner cases.
 The dataset will be publicly released soon.